Loading…

 Glue plastic vs mechanical fixings

 It is possible to attach plastic with either glue or mechanical fixings.
 Either option has advantages and disadvantages.
 One disadvantage to using glues to bond plastic is they can be more difficult to remove when the bond is no longer required.
 A disadvantage to using mechanical fixing like screws is they will leave a permanent hole in the material.
 The screw might also stay visible and ruin the look of the plastic.
-Sometimes both mechanical fixing can be used together with an adhesive or glue to make the plastic joint even stronger.
-Adiseal Ultimate metal drill bit is a great product to drill plastic.
-Adiseal Ultimate masonry multi-material drill bit will also drill plastic but the metal bit will drill cleaner holes.

 Where to buy